Members Info

 The trainer ensures that players wellbeing and health is looked after during each match.
 They will each have formal first aid qualifications (accredited to minimum Emergency Response Coordinator (ERC)).

-All clubs must provide access to Defib machine, Stretcher, First Aid Kit and Ice.
+All clubs must provide access to Defib machine, Stretcher, First Aid Kit and Ice (see our canteen for ice).

 If a person carries out the duties of a Trainer unaccredited, then the EDFL Board at their discretion may apply the following penalties: